Kshanam

 Kshanam is a 2016 Indian Telugu-language mystery thriller film directed by Ravikanth Perepu.
-The film features Adivi Sesh (who also served as a co-writer of the film) and Adah Sharma in lead roles while Anasuya Bharadwaj, Vennela Kishore, Satyam Rajesh, Satyadev, and Ravi Varma in supporting roles with the music is by Sricharan Pakala and cinematography by Shaneil Deo.
+The film features Adivi Sesh (who also served as a co-writer of the film) and Adah Sharma in lead roles while Anasuya Bharadwaj, Satyadev, Vennela Kishore, Satyam Rajesh, and Ravi Varma in supporting roles with the music is by Sricharan Pakala and cinematography by Shaneil Deo.
 In the film, Rishi arrives in India where he begins to search for a missing child of his ex-girlfriend Shwetha.

-The film was released on 26 February 2016 where it received positive reviews from critics and audience, and was later remade in Tamil as Sathya (2017), in Hindi as the action film Baaghi 2 (2018), in Kannada as Aadyaa (2020) and in Sinhala as Kidnap.
+The film was released on 26 February 2016 where it received positive reviews from critics and audience.
+It was later remade in several other languages: Tamil as Sathya (2017), in Hindi as Baaghi 2 (2018), in Kannada as Aadyaa (2020), and in Sinhala as Kidnap (2023).

 Plot

-Rishi, a San Francisco-based investment banker, gets a voice call from his ex-girlfriend Sweta after a long gap.
-They studied medicine in the same college and wanted to marry, but her father arranged an alliance with an entrepreneur named Karthik.
-In the present, Rishi, who still loves Sweta, leaves for India on the pretense of attending a relative's marriage.
-He hires a car from Babu Khan, a travel agent, takes a SIM card on his sister's address and stays at Hotel Marriott.
-Rishi meets Sweta at a restaurant and learns her five-year-old daughter Riya is missing.
-She laments that no one else, including Karthik, believes that Riya actually exists.
-Rishi also learns about Karthik's brother Bobby, a drug addict who regularly visits her home.
+Rishi, a San Francisco-based investment banker, receives a phone call from his ex-girlfriend Swetha after a long separation.
+The two had studied medicine together and wished to marry, but Swetha's father instead arranged her marriage to an entrepreneur named Karthik.
+Still harboring feelings for her, Rishi travels to India under the guise of attending a family wedding.
+He rents a car through a travel agent, Babu Khan, secures a local SIM card, and checks into a hotel.
+Meeting Swetha at a restaurant, Rishi learns that her five-year-old daughter, Riya, has been kidnapped.
+Swetha desperately laments that no one—including her husband Karthik—believes Riya actually exists.
+She also warns him about Karthik's drug-addicted brother, Bobby, who frequently loiters around her house.

-Rishi begins an informal investigation which fails many times, also inviting the ire of two African-American gangsters in the city.
-Babu, who helps them in transporting drugs, saves Rishi on humanitarian grounds.
-Posing as Vasanth Khanna, a police officer, Rishi meets Karthik and learns that the couple was childless.
-Karthik recalls Sweta being attacked by two masked men before a school to steal her car.
-He added that Sweta went into a coma and post-recovery started claiming that she had a five-year-old daughter named Riya.
-Perplexed, Rishi later watches a closed-circuit television video footage of the masked men attacking Sweta on the day when Riya went missing.
-Unfortunately, Riya is seen nowhere in the footage, which makes Rishi doubt Sweta's mental condition.